 Just one (hopefully final) clarification regarding pooled analysis.
 If I were to follow the pooled approach you outline above, and assuming that I am only looking at people who provided a full interview, would that involve attaching the cross sectional individual response weight b_indinus_xw to moves between w1 and w2, c_indinus_xw to moves between w2 and 3, d_indinus_xw to moves for w3 to w4 and e_indinus_xw for moves between w4 and w5?
 Can these then all be analysed together without any further adjustments to the weights?
 If so I think that might be a good solution to the small number of moves I get when working with a balanced panel and longitudinal weights.

-#5 Updated by Olena Kaminska over 4 years ago
+#5 Updated by Olena Kaminska almost 5 years ago